OPS-E2E-PPE/VBA-Docs/api/Outlook.OlkControl.HorizontalLayout.md

 ---
-title: OlkControl.HorizontalLayout Property (Outlook)
+title: OlkControl.HorizontalLayout property (Outlook)
 keywords: vbaol11.chm1000540
 f1_keywords:
 - vbaol11.chm1000540
-ms.prod: outlook
 api_name:
 - Outlook.OlkControl.HorizontalLayout
 ms.assetid: c613a515-e27b-4046-3089-bc481225f014
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# OlkControl.HorizontalLayout Property (Outlook)
+# OlkControl.HorizontalLayout property (Outlook)

 Returns or sets an **[OlHorizontalLayout](Outlook.OlHorizontalLayout.md)** constant that specifies any alignment in the horizontal direction of this control with other selected controls on the form, or whether the control is adjusted in the horizontal direction automatically when the form's width is changed.
 Read/write.

 ## Syntax